Words by Theodora Sutcliffe

 Travelling from Tbilisi to Dubai, the culture shock was intense-and not just because he was working 442 metres (1,450 feet) above the city amid outside temperatures that could soar to almost 50°C (122°F).
 "It's such a cool experience, every day you're literally meeting someone from another country you never visited or heard about," Khuntsaria says.
 "But it was difficult to adapt at the beginning because of not understanding English properly."
 He struggled especially with the range of international accents.

 Despite a period recuperating back home in Georgia after a nasty motorbike accident in Bali, Khuntsaria has called Dubai home for over five years.
 With genius timing, he started at Roka just before Covid's first wave hit.

 "We opened right before the pandemic happened," he says.
-"We had the soft opening, then two days of grand opening, and then lockdown happened for a month and after lockdown was Ramadan so no alcohol was sold, and then people were scared to go out so it was quite tricky."
+"We had the soft opening, then two days of grand opening, and then lockdown happened for a month and after lockdown was Ramadan so no alcohol was sold, so it was quite tricky."

 To be a Perfectionist

 Khuntsaria counts competition winners among his mentors, but it was Patrón's local brand ambassador Nick Koumbarakis who encouraged him to join the contest.
 Winning a place in the finals was crazy, he says.
 "When I saw my face on the big screen the emotions were completely different.
 I started shouting and screaming; I couldn't believe it.
 It took me, like, a week to realise that I won."